If I ask you why blogs fail? Your answers will include many reasons, challenges, obstacles, and excuses, right?

-Do you see the reason I said in point #1 that you’ll need to treat your blog as a business and not a hobby?
+Do you see why I said in point #1 that you’d need to treat your blog as a business, not a hobby?

-When you consider how much you spend on your blog yearly, you will understand why it is and must be a business you invest in to get returns.
+When you consider how much you spend on your blog yearly, you will understand why it must be a business you invest in to get returns.